Benefits of a Private Limited Company

 The main benefit of trading as a limited company is the limited liability bestowed upon the shareholders of the company.
 Limited companies in Ireland also qualify for corporation tax at 12.5%.

 Directors or shareholders personal assets are not at risk in the event of a winding-up or receivership.
 If a limited company becomes insolvent and is wound up, only the assets of the company are used to try to clear its debts.
 The officers of the company have no personal liabilities and the shareholders are liable only to the extent of any unpaid shares held which is rare.

 By contrast if you trade as an individual, the creditors can claim on all your property, (other than the family home which is protected by the Family Home Protection Act 1976, unless it has been used to raise collateral), to satisfy the debts, and if this is insufficient you may be declared bankrupt.

-- The company has a legal existence separate from management and its members
+- Separate Entity – Irish Company has a legal existence separate from management and its members

-- The company continues despite the death, resignation or bankruptcy of management and members
+- Company continues – The company continues despite the death, resignation or bankruptcy of the management and shareholders

 - Ireland’s Corporate Tax Rate of 12.5% is one of the lowest in the world